You may elect to receive your benefits in one of the following ways:

 This question is complex; this could be one of the most important financial decisions you will ever make.
 Your decision affects the amount of your monthly benefit and how much (if anything) your beneficiary will receive after your death.
 The best option for you depends on your age, health, and other financial resources, as well as the age, health, and financial needs of anyone for whom you wish to provide a benefit.
 If you are married, you should discuss this choice with your spouse.
 You may also want to discuss this choice with other family members or friends or, possibly, a financial advisor.

 Call PBGC's Customer Service Center toll-free at 1-800-400-7242 and request a benefit application package.
-(For TTY/ASCII users, call the Federal Relay Service toll-free at 1-800-877-8339 and ask to be connected to 1-800-400-7242.)
+(TTY/ASCII users may call 711.)
 PBGC will send you the application and the exact benefit calculations to show the amount of your benefit under all of your annuity form options.
 If you are married, the calculations will also show the amount of your spouse's benefit.

 There is no “account balance” for defined benefit or traditional pension plans.
 Unlike defined contribution pension plans, such as 401(k) plans, which have a balance that can be spent down and outlived, your defined benefit plan with PBGC promises a specific payment over time, typically a monthly benefit for life.
 Calculating the amount of that benefit is a complex process, using the benefit formula and the assets of your pension plan subject to legal limits on PBGC’s guarantee.